 For many who ask these questions, or, in some cases, their adult children, it is hard to find answers.
-Some will try to “run the numbers” at home using an excel spreadsheet, but it is nearly impossible to account for all the moving parts, such as entry fees, refundable entry fees, fee adjustments that might take place within the community (which will vary depending on the type of resident contract and get even more complicated for couples), the impact of long term care insurance, inflation, growth on investments, etc.
+Some will try to “run the numbers” at home using an excel spreadsheet in order to estimate the affordability of a CCRC, but it is nearly impossible to account for all the moving parts, such as entry fees, refundable entry fees, fee adjustments that might take place within the community (which will vary depending on the type of resident contract and get even more complicated for couples), the impact of long term care insurance, inflation, growth on investments, etc.

 The other option is to consult with a financial advisor, but the problem with this approach is that most advisors don’t have an in-depth knowledge of CCRCs; therefore, projections are not accurate because data is either left out or entered incorrectly.
 Furthermore, the software they have available is typically designed for financial and investment planning; also not accounting for the nuances described above.

 Surely there must be a better way for prospective residents and their families to gain a more clear understanding of the potential financial impact of moving to a CCRC.
 I’m pleased to say that now there is!

 Created by myLifeSite, our Financial Calculator is available for inclusion on CCRCs’ website as a resource for those considering their continuing care retirement community or lifecare community.
 Within a matter of minutes, the Financial Calculator will generate an easy-to-understand report revealing total savings and investments at the end of each year after accounting for the various inputs related to pricing, cost of care, type of contract, etc. The results are obviously hypothetical and based on a number of assumptions (as is the case with any financial software that projects future results), but the nice thing is that you can quickly change inputs and then re-calculate to see a range of scenarios, thus providing a general sense of what might be expected.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities